 Your job may be super exciting and if it is, that’s great!
 Do talk about it, but your date would like to know more about your personality and interests.
 Tell them what you like to do in your spare time, where you are planning to travel or have travelled, and your favourite meals or types of food (for inspiration for future dates).

-Don’t eat anything sticky or stinky and keep smoking to a minimum
+13. Don’t eat anything sticky/smelly and keep smoking to a minimum

 If it’s sticky, you can’t shake hands or hug later, and as for the smell, sitting opposite someone that smells of garlic could be a little off-putting.
 Likewise, there’s no point in wearing expensive perfume or aftershave if you are going to cover it up with eau de ashtray.